MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 ## <a id="github"></a>Deploy via continuous integration from GitHub

+Azure allows continuous integration of your Git repository with your Azure deployment.
+With continuous integration, when you change and build your bot's code, the bot will automatically deploy to Azure.
 The process of deploying a bot via continuous integration from GitHub consists of the following steps:

 - [Step 1: Get a GitHub repository](#github1)